lorenzo85/scenarios-ica/istio-installation-ambient/init/init.md

 - How `ztunnel` and `istio-cni` work as the ambient data plane
 - How to enroll a namespace into the ambient mesh without restarting pods
 - How to verify transparent mTLS through ztunnel
+- How to deploy a **waypoint proxy** to enable L7 policy enforcement
+- How to apply an **HTTPRoute** and verify L7 traffic routing through the waypoint

 ## Prerequisites